 Mu - The ministry of singing and worship is an inner expression that comes when hearts are in tune with God and a song breaks forth in joyous harmony to His glory.
-Tour plans include a three week tour to Puerto Rico and/or the Dominican Republic (est. cost \$1300.00) and a one week tour following second, third, and fifth terms (est. cost \$250.00 each).
+Tour plans for a three week tour following fourth term and a one week tour following second, third, and fifth terms will be announced (one week tours cost approx. \$250.00 each).
 Reservations for tour are NOT assumed and must be affirmed on the application.
 They are granted as per enrollment sequence.
 Tour personnel will be finalized during the first week of term.
-Tour itineraries and CDs are available at www.sharonsingers.com.
+Tour itineraries and CDs are available at www.smbi.org.